zipkinlab/zipkinlab.github.io/README.md

 #### Automated version:

-- The paper metadata goes into the [github_dat.csv](https://michiganstate.sharepoint.com/:x:/r/sites/STUOT-ResearchGroup/Shared%20Documents/GitHub/github_dat.csv) file.
+- The paper metadata goes into the [github_dat.csv](https://michiganstate.sharepoint.com/:x:/r/sites/STUOT-ResearchGroup/Shared%20Documents/GitHub/github_dat.csv) file template.
 Just download it and substitute the fields with the details of the paper you want to add.

   <details>
   <summary>Click to see code that creates github_dat.csv</summary>